FELAB-UNIST/llm-bias-in-finance/README.md

     pip install pandas scipy numpy openai google-genai together anthropic
     ```

+## 🧪 Experiments

+This suite includes two main experiments:

+### 1. Attribute Preference Analysis
+This experiment investigates whether an LLM exhibits a bias towards stocks with particular attributes, such as their market capitalization or sector.
+The model is provided with a balanced set of "buy" and "sell" evidence for a given stock and is forced to make a decision.
+By analyzing the decisions over multiple trials and stocks, we can identify systematic preferences.

+-   **`bias_attribute.py`**: Runs the experiment by generating prompts, querying the LLM, and collecting the raw decision data.
+-   **`result_attribute.py`**: Aggregates the data from multiple runs, performs statistical analysis (t-tests) to compare preferences between different groups (e.g., high-preference vs. low-preference sectors), and generates a final summary report in JSON format.

+### 2. Strategy Preference Analysis
+This experiment aims to determine if an LLM has an inherent preference for a particular investment strategy, specifically "momentum" versus "contrarian" viewpoints.
+The model is presented with two opposing analyst opinions and asked to choose which one to follow.

+-   **`bias_strategy.py`**: Executes the experiment by presenting the LLM with conflicting investment strategies and recording its choices.
+-   **`result_strategy.py`**: Analyzes the choices to calculate the "win rate" for each strategy.
+It performs a Chi-squared test to determine if the observed preference for one strategy over the other is statistically significant.

 ### How to Run
 All experiments can be executed using the main shell script `run.sh`.